SchulzLab/Triangulate/README.md

 * parallel
 * doParallel
 * monocle
+The case study below will demonstrate how the Triangulate model should be built and interpreted.

+# Case study <a name="case-study"></a>
+To demonstrate a usage of Triangulate, we provided a snakemake file that given the processed and filtered feature and response matrices, it runs the tree-guided MTL model on the static features, for notImputed expression of the HLC/PHH cells (StemNet).

 To build the Triangulate model for this case study, the following command should be used in bash.
 But before that make sure to decompress the scMTL\_StemNet\_notImputed\_static\_feature\_doubleReduced.zip file in the data directory.
 ```console